tracy-o/learning-day/docs/load-test-results/2021-01-05-comparing-c5-c6gn-ec2.md

     500 Internal Server Error

 ##### Test 9 summary
-Looking at the latencies you would believe the c5 outperformed the c6gn however looking at the statuc codes returned you can actually see that the c5 returned a lot of error status codes and on top of this alarms for HTTPRequestFailed, CircuitBreakerActive and HighCPUUsage whereas even though the c6gn did have reasonably slow latencies, it did not crash and all responses were 200s.
+Looking at the latencies you would believe the c5 outperformed the c6gn however looking at the status codes returned you can actually see that the c5 returned a lot of error status codes and on top of this alarms for HTTPRequestFailed, CircuitBreakerActive and HighCPUUsage whereas even though the c6gn did have reasonably slow latencies, it did not crash and all responses were 200s.

 ## Results
 I think the overall results are now very similar to what we saw in the first set of tests.
 In the mid to low ranges of request rate both the c6gn and c5 EC2 have the same performance however, as you begin to move to high request rates e.g. 1000+ the c5 EC2 performs better but has a lower ceiling meaning it will crash sooner compared to the c6gn as the request rate increases.